sapegin/sweet/Readme.md

 Additionally you can add any options you want.
 For example, `var1` will be `$.var1` in your templates.

+*Markdown* files are the same as HTML but file extension should be `.md`.
+In content part you can use GitHub flavored Markdown as well as any HTML.

-JSON content is almost the same:
+*JSON* content is almost the same:

 ```json
 {